LarryBozzly/FullstackBlog/README.md

 This project is using Express - Node.js,React Js and MySQL.
-It is a blog website with an admin panel where you can write Posts and upload Images.
+It is a blog website with an admin panel where you can write posts and upload images with the use of Firebase Storage.

 ## Available Scripts